xiaq/markdown/README.md

 # About #

-The Markdown package enables the conversion of markdown markup to plain TeX.
-These are provided both in the form of a Lua module and in the form of plain TeX, LaTeX, and ConTeXt macro packages that enable the direct inclusion of markdown documents inside TeX documents.
+The Markdown package provides facilities for the conversion of markdown markup to plain TeX.
+These are provided both in the form of a Lua module and in the form of plain TeX, LateX, and ConTeXt macro packages that enable the direct inclusion of markdown documents inside TeX documents.

 This material is subject to the LaTeX Project Public License.